19.3K

 Grant to your faithful people, merciful Lord, pardon and peace; that we may be cleansed from all our sins, and serve you with a quiet mind; through Jesus Christ our Lord.
 Amen

-Therefore, our bible reading today is from Galatians Chapter 2, beginning at verse 15
+Thus, today’s bible reading is from John chapter 14, beginning at verse 15

 This is the word of the Lord